DataDog/appsec-internal-go/README.md

-The GitHub Workflow runs automatically on a weekly basis (relatively early on Monday morning), so manual intervention (beyond reviewing and merging the PR created by the scheduled execution) should not be needed unless rules need to be updated without waitning for the next Monday.
+The GitHub Workflow runs automatically on a weekly basis (relatively early on Monday morning), so manual intervention (beyond reviewing and merging the PR created by the scheduled execution) should not be needed unless rules need to be updated without waiting for the next Monday.